GDelCorso/NA_DAtabase/README.md

 }
 ```

-dSprites is a dataset of 2D shapes procedurally generated from 6 ground truth independent latent factors.
+NA_DA can generate datasets of 2D shapes  6 ground truth independent latent factors.
 These factors are color, shape, scale, rotation, x and y positions of a sprite.

 All possible combinations of these latents are present exactly once, generating N = 737280 total images.